lordmulder/DynamicAudioNormalizer/README.md

 * <tt>https://bitbucket.org/lord_mulder/dynamic-audio-normalizer.git</tt> &nbsp; ([Browse](https://bitbucket.org/lord_mulder/dynamic-audio-normalizer/overview))
 * <tt>https://git.gitorious.org/dynamic-audio-normalizer/dynamic-audio-normalizer.git</tt> &nbsp; ([Browse](https://gitorious.org/dynamic-audio-normalizer/dynamic-audio-normalizer))

-Currently project/solution files are provided for Microsoft Visual Studio 2013.
+Project/solution files are provided for Microsoft Visual Studio.
 The code can be built using, e.g, *Visual Studio Express 2013 for Windows Desktop*, which is available as a free download [here](http://www.visualstudio.com/downloads/download-visual-studio-vs).

+Furthermore, Makefiles for the Linux platform are provided.
+They have been tested under Ubuntu 14.04.1 LTS using GCC 4.8.2.

 Changelog <a name="chap_log"></a>